artsiom-saladukha/ProjectR3GAN/README.md

 We are interested to see whether adding attention blocks to a convolutional network (BigGAN, diffusion UNet) or using a pure transformer architecture (DiT) will result in stronger performance, given the impressive results of EDM2 (UNet).

-* Researchers tried removing the activation function after the 3×3 grouped convolution in each residual block as modern architectures typically do not apply non-linearity after depthwise convolution.
-This worsened FID performance

-* Researchers tried Pixel-Shuffle/Unshuffle for changing the resolution of the activation maps and found that without low-pass filtering, this led to high frequency artifacts similar to checkerboard artifacts even though Pixel-Shuffle does not have the uneven overlap problem that transposed convolution does.
-Note that bilinear resampling is equivalent to applying channel duplication/averaging with Pixel-Shuffle/Unshuffle in conjunction with a low-pass kernel.
-It might be interesting in future studies to explore inplace resampling filters that apply a low-pass filtered Pixel-Shuffle/Unshuffle operation on top of a learned function that changes the number of channels.

-### Short summary on what this research covers:
+Short summary on what this research covers:
 * Replicate the results described in the article;
-* Experiment with different image output sizes and check how quality of it changes with increase;
 * Experiment with different ad-hoc techniques used in classic GAN modifications to determine how well do they fit this architecture;
-* Experiment with style-injection;
 * Experiment with conditional generation, explore the latent space of generator.

 ### Installing the packages
-Download and install the package using package installer for Python (in the official R3-GAN repo it is mentioned that they ran all pipelines with StyleGAN3-needed packages only):
+Download and install the packages (in the official R3-GAN repo it is mentioned that they ran all pipelines with StyleGAN3-needed packages only, we encountered a problemm that not all needed packages were listed).

-	$ conda env create -f environment.yml
-	$ conda activate env_r3gan

-### Running the training pipeline
-NOT IMPLEMENTED YET

-The training process can be initiated with the following line (after you successfully installed the package):

- 	(env_r3gan) $ python training.py

-### Generating a sample
-NOT IMPLEMENTED YET

-To receive the generated image sample write the following line:

-	(env_r3gan) $ python generate.py
+All experiments were completed within the Google Colab and Kaggle environment.
+All Jupyter-notebooks include complete installation pipeline.

+## Contribution
+Artsiom Saladukha:
+* Latent space interpolation exploration (pre-trained and CIFAR-trained models);
+* GAN backbone complexity reduction research;
+* Traditional GAN ad-hoc techniques research and adaptation;

+Daniil Domnin:
+* Article results replication;
+* GAN backbone complexity reduction research;
+* Latent space interpolation enforcement methods research;

 ## Authors
   - **Artsiom Saladukha** - [artsiom-saladukha](https://github.com/artsiom-saladukha)